 10 Backyard Garden Sheds Cute Enough to Live In

-Love cottagecore?
-Get inspired by these simply charming she-sheds and build your own backyard retreat.
+Love gardening, crafting and decorating?
+You'll be inspired by these simply charming, cute sheds and want to design your own backyard retreat.

 Little Red Barn